edmundsapi-preprod/edmundsapi-preprod.github.com/api-documentation/overview/index.md

 ### Introduction

 **Welcome!** To get you started, let's go over the automotive datasets we've made available for you through the Edmunds API.
-Once you [register for a key](http://edmunds.mashery.com/member/register), you will be able to access the following datasets:

 | Dataset           | Description                                                                                               |
 |:------------------|:----------------------------------------------------------------------------------------------------------|